 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana Department of Correction Commissioner Bruce Lemmon was reappointed by Governor Michael R. Pence on January 10, 2013.
+Indiana Department of Correction Commissioner Robert E. Carter, Jr. was appointed by Governor Eric Holcomb on January 17, 2017.

 Randy Koester is the Chief of Staff for the Indiana Department of Correction.
 In addition to directing the Department’s Legislative Affairs and Ethics Officers, Mr. Koester supervises the fiscal, human resources, construction services, research and technology, policies and procedures, payroll and PREA divisions.